joshrowley/octopress/source/_posts/2012-10-22-testing-with-minitest.markdown

     4 tests, 1 assertions, 0 failures, 2 errors, 0 skips

-As you can see, Minitest creates a very readable format for you.
+As you can see, Minitest creates a nicely formatted results output for you.
 Your next step is to tackle fixing the next failing test.
 What's great about writing these tests is that it forces you to explicitly define what your application should do before you write the code.
 Sometimes, writing tests for one class will help you figure out what other classes you need.
 For example on the last test, I want to add cards to a user's favorites.
 Obviously, I'll need to now write tests for a User class, and then also eventually make some design decisions on how cards are added to a user.

 Tests make you break the problem down into the smallest possible chunks, keep you focused on one small problem at a time, and help prevent feature creep and getting sidetracked.
 Plus, there's an addictive reward you feel when you get a test to pass, even if it's super basic, that'll keep you motivated.